 - How to lead teams and collaborate with other healthcare workers

 - Best patient interaction practices

-- To maintain patient health records
+- Patient health records maintenance/li>

 - How to administer medications